-4.4 ON-SITE ASSESSMENT
+4.3 ON-SITE ASSESSMENT

-Resp onsibility Task Additional Information 26 AC On-site Conducts pre- Assessment Team briefing meeting Prior to the initiation of on-site assessment the AC(s) conducts a briefing meeting for Assessment Team members. can be conducted via Zoom If possible - held the evening prior to the on-site assessment cycle, meetings encompass: • team introductions • assessment schedules and logistics review • CPSA Assessor name tags distribution • discussion of areas for focus/concern • confirmation of areas of focus for each Assessment Team member • Assessor questions/ clarifications 27 AC On-site Conduct an opening meeting with zone / DI facility personnel At the beginning of the on-site assessment at each DI facility, the AC conducts an opening meeting for zone / group / DI facility(ies) personnel that encompasses: introductions assessment logistics and timelines assessment process outline facility to determine if imaging specialist on site wishes to be interviewed 28 DI facility On-site Conducts DI facility tours for Assessment Team members An initial tour of the DI facility will give a general overview of the imaging operation and key personnel.
-29 Assessment Team members On-site Conduct on-site assessments in areas of expertise If necessary/required: Health "Fit for work" assessments completed daily for each Assessor PPE protocols in place for Assessors, PPE available The Assessment Process - General The Accreditation assessment process involves: • verifying compliance with the intent of accreditation standards • follow-up of previously identified areas of concern • interaction with imaging staff at all levels • review of zone managed areas (as identified by the facility) • imaging specialist on-site interview BY facility/image specialist request only (AC to ask facility in the pre-assessment meeting; QMS Assessor conducts requested interview) Assessor Behavior • engage in clear and concise dialogue with DI facility staff
+Res ponsibility Task Additional Information 24 AC/CPSA On-site Conducts pre- assessment team briefing meeting Prior to the initiation of on-site assessment the AC(s) liaises with the team via email and disseminates information on: • team introductions • assessment schedules and logistics review • CPSA assessor name tags distribution • discussion of areas for focus/concern • confirmation of areas of focus for each assessment team member • assessor questions/ clarifications 25 AC/CPSA On-site Conduct an opening meeting with DI facility personnel At the beginning of the on-site assessment at each DI facility, the AC conducts an opening meeting for zone/group/DI facility(ies) personnel that encompasses: introductions assessment logistics and timelines assessment process outline facility to determine if imaging specialist on site wishes to be interviewed 26 DI facility On-site Conducts DI facility tour for assessment team members An initial tour of the DI facility will give a general overview of the imaging operation and key personnel.
+27 Assessment team members On-site Conduct on-site assessments in areas of expertise The Assessment Process - General The accreditation assessment process involves: • verifying compliance with the intent of accreditation standards • follow-up of previously identified areas of concern • interaction with imaging staff at all levels • review of zone managed areas (as identified by the facility) • imaging specialist on-site interview if the facility requests (AC to ask facility in the pre-assessment meeting; QMS assessor conducts requested interview) Assessor Behavior • engage in clear and concise dialogue with DI facility staff • explain the assessment process to DI facility staff, as required • exhibit positive body language • assess according to the standards (unbiased approach)

-- explain the assessment process to DI facility staff, as required - exhibit positive body language - assess according to the standards (unbiased approach) - there are many ways to meet the intent of a standard - adopt an educational rather than a consultative OR punitive approach - the goal of the assessment is imaging improvement - do not act as a consultant - be conscious of timelines and assessment schedules and obligations - do not engage in confrontational behavior - be facilitative, professional - ask leading questions ("so explain to me how, or.. "where would you find...")
+- there are many ways to meet the intent of a standard - adopt an educational rather than a consultative OR punitive approach - the goal of the assessment is imaging improvement - do not act as a consultant - be conscious of timelines and assessment schedules and obligations - do not engage in confrontational behavior - be facilitative, professional - ask leading questions ("so explain to me how, or.. "where would you find...")